SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_00bbde4f-cb17-4c3f-9f5e-a585fc7c8fc0_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Linux Shared Lib Injection Via Ldso Preload"

+    Detect ld.so.preload modification for shared lib injection, technique used by attackers to load arbitrary code into process

+    - **Effort:** intermediate

 ??? abstract "Listing Systemd Environment"

     Detects a listing of systemd environment variables.
 This command could be used to do reconnaissance on a compromised host.